utclibrary/liblab-dev-env/README.md

 4. From home directory (~/ in git bash shell), clone the liblab code (git clone https://github.com/utclibrary/liblab.git)
 5. Clone this repo (git clone https://github.com/utclibrary/liblab-dev-env )
 6. cd liblab-dev-env
+7. download and rename  DBs from Synology > plibmysql21 > daily LuptonDB, Login, DBofDBs, and Dates (.sql) to this folder
-7. vagrant plugin install vagrant-vbguest
+8. vagrant plugin install vagrant-vbguest
-8. vagrant up
+9. vagrant up
-9. go to 192.168.33.10 OR localhost:8080 (in web browser)
+10. go to 192.168.33.10 OR localhost:8080 (in web browser)

 Notes:
 -  ~/liblab/ is root for html